New to RISE?

 All RISE volunteers are bound by confidentiality.
 We take privacy seriously and operate in line with POPIA principles.

-Once your intake form has been correctly completed and received, Michaela will reach out to you directly via WhatsApp to discuss your form, your situation, and the type of support you require.
+Once your intake form has been correctly completed and received, the RISE Intake Volunteer will reach out to you directly via WhatsApp to discuss your form, your situation, and the type of support you require.

 During this conversation, your needs will be clarified and the appropriate next steps explained.